5. Fortnightly synchronous Q&A session

 Consider how you would like students to ask their questions.
 It is useful to provide ways that they can send questions in advance, particularly if they cannot attend the live session and plan to watch the recording.
 It also allows you to prepare your responses, along with any supporting resources.
 You could:

-- Create a Canvas discussion for students to post questions.
+- Create a discussion in the LMS for students to post questions.
 You can streamline your workload by allowing students to ‘like’ other students’ questions, rather than repeating it.
 Following the session you can upload the recording to the discussion.

 - Create a poll in Zoom to run at the beginning of the session.